Requirements Coverage-Guided Minimization for Natural Language Test Cases: Study Design

 \subsubsection{FAST-R~\cite{cruciani2019scalable}}

 FAST-R is a family of similarity-based TSM approaches, including FAST++, FAST-CS, FAST-pw, and FAST-all.
 FAST++ and FAST-CS utilize k-means++ clustering~\cite{DBLP:conf/soda/ArthurV07} and constructed coresets~\cite{DBLP:conf/kdd/BachemL018}.
 In contrast, FAST-pw and FAST-all leverage minhashing and locality-sensitive hashing~\cite{DBLP:books/cu/LeskovecRU14}.
-FAST-R can be applied in two scenarios, namely the fixed-budget and adequate scenario.
-The fixed-budget version of FAST-R minimizes the test suite using a pre-defined minimization budget, while the adequate version prioritizes preserving the requirement coverage of the minimized test suite over adhering to the budget.
-One limitation of FAST-R is that it cannot simultaneously guarantee both minimization budget and full requirement coverage.
+FAST-R can be applied in two scenarios: the fixed-budget and adequate scenarios.
+The fixed-budget version of FAST-R minimizes the test suite within a predefined budget, while the adequate version prioritizes preserving the requirement coverage of the minimized test suite over adhering to the budget.
+One limitation of FAST-R is that it cannot simultaneously guarantee both a minimization budget and full requirement coverage.
 We compare \ourapproach~against FAST-R under both scenarios where FAST-R is applicable (i.e., fixed-budget and adequate test suite minimization).
 For FAST-R, we relied on the publicly available replication package\footnote{\url{https://github.com/ICSE19-FAST-R/FAST-R}} provided by its authors to ensure a fair and consistent comparison.